Zencrack can readily be used to conduct parametric studies of crack sizes. Cases where this type of parametric study may be important include:

 Another situation in which a parametric study can be required is comparison with existing published solutions.
 In some cases the approach of modifying the Zencrack input is not the most convenient and instead the various crack shapes can be developed by carrying out a "pseudo-crack-growth" analysis.
 For this type of analysis the initial crack is defined and instead of advancing by the normal means of stress intensity factors and a crack growth law, the crack is advanced in a user subroutine in order to control the shape of each generated crack profile.

-The example below shows such an analysis.
-An initial surface elliptic defect is present in a circular cross section shaft loaded by cyclic bending.
-In order to compare stress intensity factors against published data for different specified ellipse sizes a pseudo growth run is carried out to generate a sequence of elliptic profiles in a single Zencrack analysis.
-The "true" profiles based on stress intensity factors and crack growth data are somewhat different.
+The example below shows such an analysis in which an initial surface elliptic defect in a circular cross section shaft is loaded by cyclic bending.
+In order to compare stress intensity factors against published data for different specified ellipse sizes a pseudocrack-growth run is carried out to generate a sequence of elliptic profiles in a single Zencrack analysis.
+The "true" profiles based on stress intensity factors and a crack growth data, in this case a Paris law, are somewhat different.